Sanskargupta0/Email-Send-API/README.md

 ## Starting the project

-Open the [.env.example](/.env.example) and fill in your Rapid API key then save it as .env
+Open the [.env.example](/.env.example) and fill in your key then save it as .env

 ```plaintext
 CLIENT_ID="Your Client Id"